Course Catalogue

 BSM-105 Computer Applications for Business

-This course introduces PC as a tool to be used throughout the ktech programs.
-The course addresses computer literacy and related ethical issues; introduces the Internet; covers prevalent applications such as word processing, spreadsheet, database, schematic capture and presentation software.
-Exercises in the lab help students develop practical skills and acquire an understanding, while promoting ethical use, of computers for business and technical problem solving.
-2-2-3
+This course introduces PC as a tool to be used throughout the KTech programs.
+It addresses computer literacy and related ethical issues, introduces the Internet, and covers prevalent applications such as word processing, spreadsheet, database, schematic capture, and presentation software.
+Lab exercises help students develop practical skills and understand the ethical use of computers for business and technical problem-solving.

 • Pre Requisite: None